Explore Krakow

 Address: Krakow

-Overlooking the city is Wawel, a hill topped with the castle complex, including Wawel Castle and beside it, the gothic Cathedral.
-It was here that the Polish kings of the 14th to the 17th centuries were crowned and buried and it lies at the heart of Polish history.
-The Renaissance-style Royal Castle is now a museum and the historic interior houses an astonishing collection of treasures from the Polish monarchy, including tapestries, period furniture and paintings.
+Overlooking the city of Krakow is Wawel, a hill topped with the fascinating architectural complex that includes Wawel Castle and beside it, the gothic Wawel Cathedral.
+It was here that all the Polish kings ruling between the 14th and the 17th centuries were crowned and buried, and it lies at the heart of Poland's royal history.<br /><br /> The Renaissance-style Royal Castle is now a museum, and the historic interior houses an astonishing collection of treasures from the Polish monarchy, including tapestries, period furniture and paintings.
 Visitors can see the Royal Private Apartments, Crown Treasury, Armoury, and the State Rooms.
 The Royal Cathedral was the coronation and burial site of all of Poland's monarchs, many of whom are interred in the Royal Tombs.
-Of the many royal chapels, the golden-domed Renaissance Chapel of King Sigismund is the finest.
-The bell tower can be climbed for views over the city and to see the enormous 11-tonne bell.
+Of the many royal chapels, the golden-domed renaissance Chapel of King Sigismund is the finest.
+The bell tower can be climbed for views over the city and to see the enormous 11 tonne bell housed within.<br /><br /> There is no joint ticket allowing access to the whole complex on Wawel Hill and tickets must be bought for individual exhibitions and attractions.
+A number of different guided tours are available - check the official website listed below for details.<br /><br />

 Kazimierz District and the Old Synagogue

-Once a separate town and now an inner suburb of Krakow, the Kazimierz quarter was the centre of Jewish religion, culture and learning and the home of the city's large Jewish population before the war.
-Badly damaged during the Nazi occupation, with most of the residents either killed or deported to the nearby death camps of Auschwitz and Birkenau during the Holocaust, today it has been rebuilt so visitors can admire the restored historical architecture and experience daily Jewish life.
-Its renewed interest was brought about by Spielberg's film Schindler's List that was set in Kazimierz, and the Jewish culture of the area is being livened up by art galleries, kosher restaurants and specific cultural events.
-The Old Synagogue is part of the Historical Museum of the City of Krakow, and houses a permanent exhibition, 'Tradition and Culture of Polish Jews', where the collection of physical memories from the Kazimierz Jewish community is kept.
+Once a separate town and now an inner suburb of Krakow, the Kazimierz quarter was the centre of Jewish religion, culture and learning, and the home of the city's large Jewish population before the war.
+Badly damaged during the Nazi occupation, with most of the residents either killed or deported to the nearby Holocaust death camps, today it has been rebuilt so visitors can admire the historical architecture and get an experience of what daily Jewish life was once like.<br /><br /> Renewed interest in the district was sparked by Steven Spielberg's film Schindler's List which was set in Kazimierz, and the Jewish culture of the area is being enlivened by art galleries, kosher restaurants and numerous cultural events.
+The Oskar Schindler Factory Museum is itself a popular tourist attraction in Krakow, dedicated to the memory of Schindler and the Jewish workers he managed to save from the death camps; the museum is housed in the actual enamelware factory once owned by Schindler.<br /><br /> The Old Synagogue is part of the Historical Museum of Krakow, and houses a permanent exhibition titled 'Tradition and Culture of Polish Jews', where the collection of physical memories from the Kazimierz Jewish community is kept.<br /><br />

 Wieliczka Salt Mine